 📝 Instructions

 Pro tip: If you don't have a food processor, you can still make this recipe!
-You'll just need to finely dice the veggies instead, and mince the garlic and jalapeño.
+You'll just need to finely chop the veggies instead, and mince the garlic and jalapeño.

 First, roughly chop the onion, garlic, tomatoes and cilantro.
 Then, stem and seed the jalapeño and juice the lime.